Company Phone number

 Make sure to request to have those items installed on your patio as well!

 This is a broad overview of how a stone contractor installs paver stones.
 There are many details and techniques that are not explained here.
 If you need a professional contractor to install or just help you with your DIY concrete paver patio, gives us a call.
-We offer free estimates for all Montgomery County and Maryland!!
+We offer free estimates for all Montgomery County, Maryland!!

 Rocha Construction: (301) 717-8310